chennnxu/chennnxu.github.io/_posts/2024-01-08-Data-Engineering-Zoomcamp.md

 comments: true
 ---

-I have been take the Data Engineering Zoomcamp by DataTalks.Club.
-This md will be notes with irregular update.
+I am currently enrolled in the Data Engineering Zoomcamp offered by DataTalks.Club.
+This markdown document will serve as a repository for my notes, with irregular updates.